GENERATIONS OF SHARED HERITAGESailors, Seamen, Coast Guardsmen, Yachtsmen, Fishermen

 Former Commanding Officer USS APc-15

 Richard DeRosset's Salvation from the Sea depicts PT-59, under the command of Lt.
-John F. Kennedy, taking U.S. Marines pinned down by Japanese forces at the mouth of the Warrior River off Choiseul Island the evening of 2 November 1943.
-This photograph will be used in the book manuscript provisionally titled "Pacific Island Hoppers"
+John F. Kennedy, rescuing U.S. Marines pinned down by Japanese forces at the mouth of the Warrior River on Choiseul Island the evening of 2 November 1943.

 Wooden Ships and Iron Men, Volume III: The U.S. Navy's Coastal and Inshore Minesweepers, and the Minecraft that Served in Vietnam, 1953-1976